 Falling into these three broad categories are thousands of network protocols that uniformly handle an extensive variety of defined tasks, including authentication, automation, correction, compression, error handling, file retrieval, file transfer, link aggregation, routing, semantics, synchronization and syntax.

-How to implement network protocols
+How to employ network protocols

 Whenever a new protocol is implemented, it is added to the protocol suite.
-The organization of protocol suites is considered to be monolithic since all protocols are stored in the same address and build on top of one another.
+The organization of protocol suites is considered to be monolithic since all protocols are stored in the same address and built on top of one another.